Roll20/roll20-api-scripts/ExperienceTracker/README.md

   Ability to set party size and level up threshold.

 Tool tip:
-  create a macro like this "!xp @{selected|npc_xp}", and use it assign xp when the party kills a foe in combat!
+  create a macro like this "!xp @{selected|npc_xp}", and use it to assign xp when the party kills a foe in combat!